Robust Elicitable Functionals: Elicitability and robust elicitable functionals

 The next results shows the conditions for the REF to exist, and when it is unique.

-\begin{theorem}[Existence and uniqueness] Let $R$ be an elicitable functional with strictly consistent scoring function $S$.
-Further assume that $S(z,y)$ is strictly convex in $z$, continuously differentiable in $z$, and locally Lipschitz continuous in $z$.
-Let $Y \in \L$ and assume that $\int_\A |\frac{\partial}{\partial z }S(z,y)| dz <\infty$, for all $y $ in the support of $Y$.
-Then the following hold: \begin{enumerate}[label = $\roman*)$] \item there exist a solution to optimisation problem \eqref{opt:KL}, that is $\rfunc(Y)$ exists,
+\begin{theorem}[Existence and uniqueness] Let $R$ be an elicitable functional with strictly consistent scoring function $S$, and $\ep$ such that Assumption \ref{asm} is satisfied.
+Further assume that $S(z,y)$ is strictly convex in $z$, and continuously differentiable in $z$.
+Assume that $\int_\A |\frac{\partial}{\partial z }S(z,y)| dz <\infty$, for all $y\in \supp(Y)$.
+Then the following hold: \begin{enumerate}[label = $\roman*)$] \item there exists a solution to optimisation problem \eqref{opt:KL}, that is $\rfunc(Y)$ exists,

-\item if $\argmin_{z \in \R }\E[ e^{v\, S(z,Y)}]$ is a singleton for all $v >0$, then the solution to optimisation problem \eqref{opt:KL} is unique. \end{enumerate} \end{theorem}
+\item if $\argmin_{z \in \A} \E[ e^{v\, S(z,Y)}]$ is a singleton for all $v >0$, then the solution to optimisation problem \eqref{opt:KL} is unique. \end{enumerate} \end{theorem}

 \textit{Proof} We define the value function of the inner optimisation problem of \eqref{opt:KL} by